Click here to read the welcome back letter from Principal Danyelle Ramsey.

-Freshmen and sophomore transfer students are required to purchase a Microsoft Surface Pro 6 or a Microsoft Surface Pro 7+ device through the school purchase program.
+Sophomore and junior transfer students are required to purchase a Dell Latitude 7320 device through the school purchase program.
 Students are expected to bring a laptop or tablet to school with them each day for learning.

-Freshman and sophomore transfer students will receive their devices on orientation day.
+Sophomore and junior transfer students will receive their devices on orientation day.
 It will have instructions on how to set up their device.
 Students will receive further training and instructions during the first two weeks of school in their classes.

-If junior or senior students need access to a laptop, they can send their request to firstname.lastname@example.org and the school will provide one to them for use for the semester.
+If senior students need access to a laptop, they can send their request to firstname.lastname@example.org and the school will provide one to them for use for the semester.

 The role of our Tech Department is to assist students with minor issues related to their devices prior to forwarding them to Microsoft or Dell, depending on the device they use.

 If students experience any technical difficulties related to Canvas, Surface Pro Device, or any other software required by Central Catholic, they should contact email@example.com

 Academic objectives in an academically rigorous school depend heavily on work performed at school and at home.
 Homework as an opportunity for practice for the Central Catholic student is not limited solely to written work; it also includes reading, study, and preparation for exams, projects, reports, presentations, etc. In general, students should expect 30 minutes of homework per class outside of classroom time.
 A minimum of two hours of homework can be expected each evening.
 Homework is expected to be neat and completed in accordance with the directions given by the teacher.